 Mandala of the goddess Sitatapatra Aparajita (detail), Tibet, 1700–1800

-) as visual aids while they related their tales.
+Devotional paintings like this one helped to spread Buddhism from India into Tibet, China, and beyond.
+Initially, traveling storytellers used the paintings on cloth (thangka) as visual aids while they related their tales.
 In time, such paintings took on a strictly devotional character and became teaching tools used by Buddhist monks.
 Thangka are not manifestations of an individual’s creativity; they are executed according to strict standards devised to ensure that the images of the deities convey the desired spiritual effect.
 This gloriously rich and colorful, dizzyingly complex puzzle presents a mandala of Sitatapatra Aparajita, an invincible, parasol-wielding goddess who destroys evil spirits.